MadMouse/techtest-saltpay/docs/Roadmap.md

 7. GIVEN copyright data exists THEN show copyright at the bottom of the screen.

 ### MVP-Drop 2 (TBD)

 - GIVEN there are search results THEN words matching search critera to be highlighted.
 - WHEN favourites icon is pressed THEN Store hashed feed id to Room data store.
 - Favourite from any screen.
 - Country selector
 - Youtube - video search and launch based on artist or album

 ### MVP-Drop 3 (TBD)

+- Gameification of Albums (title anagram, Guess the year, Artist to album, Album to artis) -
+-